TSE-Systems/tse-analytics-docs/Writerside/topics/PCA.md

 ![Figure : PCA at least three variables need to choose.png](PCA at least three variables need to choose.png)

-> **Note:** Using fewer variables may limit the ability to capture meaningful patterns in the data.Therefore, please ensure that at least **three variables** need to be chosen for the PCA analysis when using software.
+> **Note:** Using fewer variables may limit the ability to capture meaningful patterns in the data.Therefore, please ensure that at least **three or more variables** need to be chosen for the PCA analysis when using software.
 {style='note'}